warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

   - __brilliant__
   - what I like:
     * quality of code is excellent
-    * implements 90% of what I've described
+    * implements much of the foundation for what I've described
       - [media player](https://github.com/yixia/VitamioBundle) used to render video URLs
       - _HttpCore_ web server that implements all _AirPlay_ video APIs
       - _jmDNS_ Bonjour registration
   - what I dislike:
-    * all libraries are 5 years old
+    * all libraries are several years old
     * doesn't use _ExoPlayer_
     * the repo includes a lot of unused code
       - needs a little housekeeping